 Vaccine approval is driven by science.
 The FDA, CDC, and independent advisors all review vaccine safety and effectiveness data before any vaccine is approved or allowed for distribution.
 COVID-19 vaccines go through all of the usual steps and phases that all vaccines go through to get full approval.

-The FDA and CDC will continue to closely monitor the vaccine as it is rolled out.
+The FDA and CDC will continue to closely monitor vaccines as they are rolled out.

 You can visit the CDC’s website for more information about the safety of COVID-19 vaccines: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html.

-What can I Do in the Meantime, Until the COVID-19 Vaccines Becomes Available?
+What can I Do in the Meantime, Until I Can Get My COVID-19 Vaccine?

 Continue to follow local public health guidance, and follow the recommendations on our COVID-19 website at http://healthymonroecowi.org/covid-19

-I Just Received My 1st Dose, What Are My Next Steps?
+I Just Received My 1st or 2nd Dose, What Are My Next Steps?

 Click here for information on next steps after vaccination